Symbiosis + Simons 2026

 Watch prior Symbiosis films on Labocine.

-Applications are now closed for this year.
+• Applications will open shortly for Symbiosis / Simons 2026.
 Review the application guidelines below thoroughly for the following year.
 Still have questions?
 Write to us at sciencenewwave@labocine.com.

 [1] Become a Science New Wave Luminary Member